California Groundwater Protection Regulations

 - Lectures 15

 This course is accredited by:

-- California Department of Pesticide Regulation (1 hour Laws and Regs)
+California Department of Pesticide Regulation (0.5 Laws and Regs, 0.5 Other)

 It is accredited for licensing categories: PCAs, Qualified Applicators, Private Applicators, Aerial Applicators, and County Permit Holders.